ctghadiri/Inspector-Otter/README.md

 Our team uses several APIs for our Inspector Otter Webpage.
 1) We are using Webster Dictionary API to retrieve the formal definitions of the word the user searches. https://www.merriam-webster.com/
 2) We use Urban Dictionary API to retrieve the informal/slang word definitions the user can view upon clicking on the unofficial definition button. https://www.urbandictionary.com/
-3) We incorporate Google Translate API into our website through the Spanish, Chinese and Russian buttons.
-When a user clicks on one of these buttons, the translated word appears in the selected foreign language. https://cloud.google.com/translate/
+3) We incorporate Yandex Translate API into our website through the Spanish, Chinese and Russian buttons.
+When a user clicks on one of these buttons, the translated word appears in the selected foreign language. https://tech.yandex.com/translate/doc/dg/concepts/About-docpage/
 4) In addition we are using Zomato API which allows us to pull information related to restaurants near a location the user inputs.
 The idea is to recommend cafes for the user to check out since our target group are new people to the area. https://www.zomato.com/
 5) We applied Giphy API to the webpage by pulling the user input and showing a gif regarding that word's vibe/essence. https://www.giphy.com